-IFFIm was created to accelerate the availability of predictable, long-term funds for health and immunisation programmes through Gavi in over 70 of the poorest countries around the world.
-IFFIm was created as a development financing tool to help the international community achieve the Millennium Development Goals and it promotes the effective use of Gavi's resources for charitable purposes, and for the benefit of the public, by providing services and facilities that assist Gavi in raising funds.
+IFFIm was created to accelerate the availability of predictable, long-term funds for health and immunisation programmes through Gavi, the Vaccine Alliance, in over 70 of the poorest countries around the world.
+IFFIm was created as a development financing tool to help the international community achieve global development goals and it promotes the effective use of Gavi's resources for charitable purposes, and for the benefit of the public, by providing services and facilities that assist Gavi in raising funds.
 Such services and facilities include, but are not limited to, borrowing money or entering into agreements that are backed by legally binding funding commitments from sovereign government donors (the "Grantors").